 - Only about a dozen states -- mainly in the deep South -- would still ban SSMs, mostly by amendments to their constitutions.

-- A lawsuit launched in one of the states where SSM was still forbidden would be accepted by the U.S. Supreme Court.
+- One or more lawsuits launched in one of the states where SSM was still forbidden would be accepted by the U.S. Supreme Court.
 The court will would issue a ruling like it did in Loving v.
 Virginia during 1967 when it legalized interracial marriages across the entire country.
-At that time, the ruling declared marriage laws banning interracial marriage in 16 contigous states in the Southeast to be unconstitutional.
+At that time, the ruling declared marriage laws banning interracial marriage in 16 contiguous states in the Southeast to be unconstitutional.

 Note to Webmaster: Try to remember to check back here periodically to see how the predictions pan out.
 2019 is still within your life expectancy.
 So is 2024, but only barely.